espressomd/espresso/doc/sphinx/appendix.rst

 Common to all algorithms of the MMM family is that accuracy is cheap with respect to computation time.
-More precisely, the maximal pairwise error, i.e. the maximal error of the :math:`\psi` expression, decreases exponentially with the cutoffs.
+More precisely, the maximal pairwise error, i.e. the maximal error of the :math:`\psi` expression decreases exponentially with the cutoffs.
 In turn, the computation time grows logarithmically with the accuracy.
 This is quite in contrast to the Ewald methods, for which decreasing the error bound can lead to